ycpcs/cs340-fall2017/assign/assign04.md

 2. Run the command `lein repl` to start a read-eval-print loop.
 3. Enter <code>(use '<i>namespace</i>)</code>, where *namespace* is the namespace defined for the chapter, e.g., `i-am-a-horse-in-the-land-of-booleans`
 4. Now you can call functions defined in your source code.
 If you modify your code, you can run <code>(use '<i>namespace</i> :reload)</code> to reload your code in the REPL session.

+# Sign-off

+Please see me for each milestone so I can sign off on your progress.